carpentries/docs.carpentries.org/source/resources/communications/select-blog-tags.md

 For Member organisation updates, big changes, or announcements.

 ### Merger
-For blog posts relating to the merging of the three lesson programs into The Carpentries.
+For blog posts relating to the merging of different lesson programs (e.g., Data Carpentry, HPC Carpentry, Library Carpentry, Software Carpentry, etc.) into The Carpentries.

 ### Nordic Countries
 For blog posts related to Carpentries' work in Nordic countries (Denmark, Estonia, Finland, Iceland, Norway, Sweden).